kuleuven/iRODS-Dataverse/README.md

 }
 ```

-This would be the example for RDR:
+For RDR, the short JSON file would have, for example, the following contents:

 ```json
 {